 Prints and photographs

-The logo, design and content in the blog are my property, unless otherwise noted.
+The logo, design and content in the blog are the property of hariniandharsha.com, unless otherwise noted.
 Credit, where due is accorded.

-No part of the content, logo or design may be duplicated, copied, or reproduced including photographs, articles, or material, without the express permission of the owner (that’s me).
-Links to my articles are welcome provided my name and the title of the article is mentioned explicitly along with a hyperlink.
+No part of the content, logo or design may be duplicated, copied, or reproduced including photographs, articles, or material, without the express permission of the owners, jointly.
+Links to articles are welcome provided the name of the author, the relevant article, and the blog is mentioned explicitly along with a hyperlink.
 All material in this blog is copyright protected.
 Unauthorised copying, reproduction, modification, republishing, duplicating, uploading, posting, or transmitting any material on this blog through print or electronic media is prohibited and legal action will be initiated if such activity is noticed.
-All rights reserved.
+All rights are reserved.